RagnarB83/ash-documentation/docs/Machine_learning_in_ASH.rst

 Machine learning in ASH
 =========================================================

-ASH is a well-suited program for utilizing machine-learning within computational chemistry, being a scriptable Python library with interfaces to various quantum chemistry codes and the OpenMM molecular mechanics code.
+ASH is well-suited for utilizing machine-learning within computational chemistry, being a scriptable Python library with interfaces to various quantum chemistry codes and the OpenMM molecular mechanics code.
 This makes ASH convenient for generating training data for machine-learning potentials.
-Additionally, as the ASH job-types are theory-agnostic, ML-potentials are just as valid as input to computational chemistry jobs within ASH.
+Additionally, as almost all ASH job-types are theory-agnostic, ML-potentials are just as valid as input to computational chemistry jobs within ASH (as long as an interface to that ML-potential is available).
-Thanks to interfaces to PyTorch, MLatom and other machine learning libraries, the training can also be performed within the ASH environment and pre-trained models can be utilized directly in ASH just as easily as any other Theory object.
+Thanks to interfaces to PyTorch, MLatom and other machine learning libraries, the training of ML-potentials can also be performed within the ASH environment and pre-trained models can be utilized directly in ASH just as easily as any other Theory object.

 Machine learning capabilities of ASH are expected to grow in the future.